tyz-sd/Parenting-children-in-the-age-of-screens/README.md

 ## Project Files

 ### dashboard/mappings.json
-This file is a replication of the preprocessing json which maps original dataset responses (being numbers) to actual answer choices
+This file is a replication of part of the preprocessing which maps original dataset responses (being numbers) to actual answer choices

 ### dashboard/pages/index.tsx
 This web page displays 16 questions for the user to answer.
 When the user clicks submit, a POST request is sent to the Python server located at `python_server/app.py`.
 The server runs a model to predict if a child's screen time is beneficial or harmful and whether parenting has become easier or harder compared to 20 years ago.